 External Halyard Flagpoles expose the rope halyard on the outside of the flagpole shaft.

 Options include include stationary trucks, which are fixed and will not rotate, and revolving trucks, which rotate with the wind.
-A double revolving truck is also available and includes an extra cleat and complete double halyard assembly.
+A double revolving truck is also available and includes an extra cleat and double halyard assembly.

 Spindle Design Trucks incorporate a threaded spindle which is installed into a female fitting welded into the top of the flagpole.